 (How did they sleep at night?
 Answer: By switching to de-Kafkanated coffee.)

 Not gory enough?
-Rats also turn out to be less than friendly with the scuttling horrors, and there's no convenient cigarette butt there.
+Rats also turn out to be less than friendly with a scuttling horror like you, and there's no convenient cigarette butt this time.
 But there is a solution.
-Climb up above it, through a whole in a bathroom mirror.
+Climb up above the rat, through a whole in a bathroom mirror.
 Look down.
-See big wad of razor blades conveniently stuck together.
+See a big wad of razor blades conveniently stuck together.
 Make it rain.

-...while the table in his restaurant kitchen will likely never make you want to eat food again.
+Meanwhile, the table in his restaurant kitchen will likely make you never want to eat food again.